JohnOmernik/sqlalchemy-drill/README.md

 python3 -m pip install git+https://github.com/JohnOmernik/sqlalchemy-drill.git
 ```

-## Usage
+## Usage with REST

-To use Drill with SQLAlchemy you will need to craft a connection string in the format below:
+Drill's REST API can execute queries with results streamed to JSON returned over chunked HTTP for Drill >= 1.19, otherwise with results buffered and then returned in a conventional HTTP response.
+A SQLAlchemy URL to connect to Drill over REST looks like the following.

 ```
 drill+sadrill://<username>:<password>@<host>:<port>/<storage_plugin>?use_ssl=True